For additional information regarding the Economics major, please visit the Economics website.

 Our faculty members work to prepare students for a holistic understanding of the knowledge and skills of the discipline.
 Upon completion of the degree, we expect students to demonstrate the following for the major and minor:

-- Design and conduct research that will inform managerial and policy decision-making, including the collection, analysis, and interpretation of data using familiar software packages.
+3. Design and conduct research that can inform managerial and economic policy making, including by collecting, analyzing and interpreting data using relevant software.

-- Communicate clearly and cogently in written and oral form using modern technology.
+5. Communicate clearly and cogently in written and oral form in academic and professional environments.